 A transparent candy factory - two glass-walled buildings connected by a cooling tunnel - enables visitors to watch candy bars being made in an almost completely automated process.
 The pavilion, called "Chunky Square," also has a playground of 13 abstract sculptures that youngsters may climb on.

 Candy in Production.
 With the normal manufacturing speed slowed to make every step readily understandable, candy bars are produced, cooled, wrapped and boxed, The freshly made candies are sold at a sales booth.

 This view of the Fountain of the Planets, taken from the Better Living Center, shows the Chunky pavilion at the lower right.
 Candy bars were manufactured in the building at the back of the area, then transported to the longer building on the left.
 The playground can be seen to the right.
 (CD #33 Set 173 #4)

 Located at the front of the pavilion area, this stand featured a variety of Chunky products for sale.
 (CD #30 Photolab #139)

-One of the playground animals as seen across the playground.
+Here's one of the playground animals as seen across the playground.
 (CD #27 Set 147 #1)